rill-js/rill/README.md

   </a>
 </h1>

-Expressive HTTP middleware for [nodejs](https://nodejs.org) and the browser.
+Expressive router for [nodejs](https://nodejs.org) and the browser.
-Rill brings cascading middleware to the browser and enables fully universal web applications.
+Rill brings cascading middleware to the browser and enables a familiar routing solution for web applications.
-It makes apps enjoyable to write with a simpler top down mental model of your app and free progressive enhancement.

 Rill provides the minimum for abstractions over [nodejs](https://nodejs.org) and the browser enabling things like routing (with redirecting, refreshes and more), cookies, and middleware with the same api.

+It supports many view engines including [Marko](http://markojs.com), [React](https://reactjs.org), [Svelte](https://svelte.technology) and even html only template engines such as [Pug](https://pugjs.org).

 # Installation